 How the criminal minds of Friendly Predators trick you with mind games - and how you can avoid being fooled.The charming serial killer Edmund Kemper used subtle manipulation to lure coeds hitchhiking near the University of California in the 1970's.
 He would pull over and ask the girl where she was going.
 Then he’d look uncertainly at his watch – as though deciding if he had time to take her there.
 This made him seem nonchalant about getting her into his car – and eased any anxiety the girl might have had.

 Research shows that most people think they are good at detecting lies, when in fact, most are not.
-Dr. Paul Ekman of the University of California at San Francisco, widely considered the world's foremost authority on deception, found that supposed experts – FBI agents, police detectives, judges, prosecutors, lawyers, polygraphers, psychotherapists – are no better at detecting deception (especially of criminal minds) than by chance, like everyone else.
-In “Telling Lies,” Dr. Ekman wrote:Most people pay attention to the least trustworthy sources – words and facial expressions – thus are easily misled.
+Dr. Paul Ekman of the University of California at San Francisco, widely considered the world's foremost authority on deception, found that supposed experts – FBI agents, police detectives, judges, prosecutors, lawyers, polygraphers, psychotherapists – are no better at detecting deception (especially of criminal minds) than by chance, like everyone else - the same as flipping a coin: a 50/50 chance of heads or tails.
+In “Telling Lies,” Dr. Ekman wrote:"Most people pay attention to the least trustworthy sources – words and facial expressions – thus are easily misled."

 Since there’s no reliable method of detecting lies, it’s better to simply watch the overall intent of his conversation.
 Is he trying to get close to you or get you alone?